The Michigan DUI Process

-Michigan law requires that, before being sentenced by the Judge, you complete a written alcohol assessment test (often called a “screening”) and complete an interview conducted by a probation officer.
+Michigan law requires that, before being sentenced by the Judge for a DUI, a person must complete a written alcohol assessment test (often called a “screening”) and complete an interview conducted by a probation officer.

 This all takes place after a plea (or plea deal of some sort) has been worked out, but before the sentencing takes place.

-The final product of the pre-sentence investigation is a legally-required, written sentencing recommendation that’s sent to the Judge.
+The final product of the pre-sentence investigation is a legally-required, written sentencing recommendation that is sent by the probation officer to the Judge.

 This recommendation is based upon any prior record you may have, the facts of the case, your results on the written alcohol assessment (this “test” is numerically scored), the information you provide to the probation officer, and the probation officer’s impressions of you as the result of your interview with him or her.

 No matter how you cut it, how you do at this stage is the absolute key to the outcome of the case.
 The formal sentencing recommendation that is the end result of the PSI process is essentially the blueprint for what the Judge will do.

 EVERY JUDGE, IN EVERY CASE AND IN EVERY COURT, FOLLOWS THIS RECOMMENDATION CLOSELY, IF NOT TO THE VERY LETTER.

 This is SO vital that my team and will make sure we spend enough time with each client to thoroughly prepare him or her for the alcohol assessment test and the interview with the probation officer.